-The joint powers agreement between the cities of Excelsior, Greenwood, Shorewood and Tonka Bay was extended for an unprecedented twenty years to coincide with the financing of the new public safety building.
+The JPA between the cities of Excelsior, Greenwood, Shorewood and Tonka Bay was extended for an unprecedented twenty years to coincide with the financing of the new public safety building.
 This state-of-the-art facility became fully operational in January of 2004 and serves as headquarters for both the SLMPD and the Excelsior Fire District (EFD).
 It is a testament to what can be achieved when communities work together toward the greater public good.

 The SLMPD administers for an additional fee park and dock patrol services for the City of Excelsior.
 This is provided on a seasonal basis and normally extends between Memorial Day and Labor Day Weekends.
 Primary responsibilities include patrolling the downtown waterfront area (Commons Park) and adjacent streets as well as maintaining order at the municipal docks.
 SLMPD reserve officers meeting the job requirements and in good standing with the organization are given preference for the seasonal part-time positions associated with providing these services.
 These include park service officer, which is a civilian position, and park police officer, which requires state licensor as a peace officer.